 Tax notices (bills) are mailed in August each year and are due on September 1st but payable until January 5th (the next business day if the 5th falls on a weekend) of the next year to avoid legal action.
 Partial payments are accepted prior to the delinquent date.
 Interest begins January 5th at a rate of 2% and increases by 3/4% each month thereafter.
 Delinquent taxes are subject to immediate garnishment, foreclosure, or seizure of property.
 Unpaid taxes are advertised between the months of March and April.

-- Where can I pay my taxes?
+- Where and how can I pay my taxes?

 - How Are Taxes Determined?